BrandanKeen/capstone-central-florida-tornado-1998/graphics/soundings/README.md

 # Atmospheric Soundings

-This directory contains upper-air profile plots (Skew-T log-P diagrams) generated using radiosonde data from the Wyoming archive and visualized using the SounderPy library.
+This directory contains upper-air soundings generated using radiosonde data from the Wyoming archive and visualized using the SounderPy library.
 The soundings represent pre- and post-outbreak conditions surrounding the Central Florida Tornado Outbreak of February 1998.

 ---